Traffic signs by country: Uzbekistan

+Road signs in Uzbekistan are very similar in design to those used in the Soviet Union until its dissolution in 1991, as the country was a Soviet Socialist Republic until 1991, when it declared its independence from the Soviet Union.
+Modern road signs in Uzbekistan on the one hand follow modern road signs used in Russia from the GOST R 52290-2004 standard, but on the other hand follow road signs from European countries such as Spain, Germany and Italy.

 Vietnam

+Yemen

-Road signs in Vietnam are standardized road signs closely follow those used in China with certain distinctions.
-They are written in Vietnamese.
+Road signs in Yemen are regulated under the Yemen Highway Design Standards (YHDS).
+Their designs both influenced by British and German road signage designs with certain distinctions.
+They are written in Arabic and English.

+Previously, the Colony of Aden used pre-Worboys road signs like many former British colonies.

 Europe

 The standardization of traffic signs in Europe commenced with the signing of the 1931 Geneva Convention concerning the Unification of Road Signals by several countries.
 The 1931 Convention rules were developed in the 1949 Geneva Protocol on Road Signs and Signals and a European Agreement supplementing the 1949 Protocol.

 In 1968, the European countries signed the Vienna Convention on Road Traffic treaty, with the aim of standardizing traffic regulations in participating countries to facilitate international road traffic and to increase road safety.
 Part of the treaty was the Vienna Convention on Road Signs and Signals, which defined the traffic signs and signals.
 As a result, in Western Europe the traffic signs are well standardized, although there are still some country-specific exceptions, mostly dating from the pre-1968 era.

 The principle of the European traffic sign standard is that certain shapes and colours are to be used with consistent meanings: